Wednesday, November 30, 2016

 After minutes that seemed like hours I heard sirens.
 I reiterated to Scott that help was almost here.
 I stopped talking - I wanted so much for him to hear the sirens too.

 The first fire truck had just four, maybe five men.
 They ran hoses to each of the two smashed cars.
-A single fireman came to the white truck and asked me about who was inside.
-He then shouted to a second fireman to bring a sawzall.
-He did, and cut out the windshield as easily as he might pull film off a microwave dish.
-To my astonishment and relief the little girl stepped dazed through the open windshield.
+A single fireman came to the white truck and asked me who was inside.
+I had expected he would immediately climb up to me, but instead he returned to the fire truck and came back with another crew member setting jack stands against the underside of the white truck.

 Sunday, February 28, 2016